AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 **`$third-party`:**

 * `||domain.com^$third-party` — this rule applies to all domains, except `domain.com` and its subdomains.
-A third-party request example: `http://example.org/banner.jpg`.
+An example of a third-party request: `http://example.org/banner.jpg`.

-If there is a `$~third-party` modifier, the rule is only applied to the requests that are not from third-party.
+If there is a `$~third-party` modifier, the rule is only applied to the requests that are not from third parties.
 Which means, they have to be sent from the same domain.

 **`$~third-party`:**